Attitude and Circumstances

 This devotional was written by Jim Burns

-- What makes it difficult to apply the principles of this devotional in your life?
+2. What makes it difficult to apply the principles of today’s lesson in your life?

 For more information and resources please visit HomeWord.com.